Quick Exit

 Closing panel for the Māori public hearing

 Tupua Urlich (Ngāti Kahungunu ki Heretaunga) is a survivor, who was in State care from the age of five to 15.
-He uses his experience of the State care system to advocate for change, so rangatahi today do not have to experience what he did.
+He used his experience of the State care system to advocate for change, so rangatahi today do not have to experience what he did.

 18.03.2022 Maori Hearing Transcription EXPERT PANEL